mayuki/Chell/README.md

 procTask1.Pipe(procTask2);
 ```

 A `Stream` can also be passed to Pipe.
-If the end of the pipe is a `Stream`, it will not be written to `ProcessOutput`.
+If the ProcessTask has connected to the `Stream`, it will not write to `ProcessOutput`.

 ```csharp
 var memStream = new MemoryStream();